AdaloHQ/docs/website/docs/component-standards/configuration/adalo-json.md

 This is a new feature, so make sure to upgrade to the latest version of the CLI to use it.
 :::

 The `adalo.json` file used to define information about your library.
-Every libraries `adalo.json` file should contain the following information:
+Every library's `adalo.json` file should contain the following information:

 - `displayName`
 - `author`